Simulation Based Composite Likelihood: Simulation based composite likelihood: assumptions and proofs

 \begin{lemma}{\bf (Data processing inequality)} Consider two joint distributions $p(x,y)$ and $q(x,y)$ and let $p_y(y)$ and $q_y(y)$ be their marginals over $y$, then:

 provided that $q$ is absolutely continuous with respect to $p$. \end{lemma}

-\begin{proof} It can be easily proved that if $q$ is absolutely continuous with respect to $p$ then $q_y$ is absolutely continuous with respect to $p_y$ and so also the left hand side of the statement is well-defined.
+\begin{proof} It can be easily proved that if $q$ is absolutely continuous with respect to $p$ then $q_y$ is absolutely continuous with respect to $p_y$ and so also the left-hand side of the statement is well-defined.

 To prove \eqref{eq:data_proc_ineq} we can simply use the chain rule:

 where the last step follows from the positivity of the KL divergence. \end{proof}